yast/yast-storage-ng/doc/bcache.md

 ### Limitations in YaST

-As name suggest in general it can be used on top of any block device.
+As its name suggests, in general it can be used on top of any block device.
 But YaST limits its usage.
-YaST does not allow recursive bcache devices, even indirect.
-So bcache on top of bcache is prevented.
-The reason is that it does not make much sense and can cause trouble with metadata.
+YaST does not allow the creation of bcache devices on top of other bcache devices, even indirectly.
+Such setup would not make much sense from a practical point of view and it can cause troubles with the bcache metadata.

-Also due to bcache asynchronous operations that can took significant amount of time, YaST limits operation that take so much time.
-It include e.g. detaching of cache which limits e.g. resize of bcache device, edit of existing bcache or remove bcache that shares caching set.
+Several bcache operations are asynchronous and can take a significant amount of time.
+YaST also prevents actions that would trigger such operations.
+For example, YaST limits editing or resizing an existing bcache device and removing a bcache device that shares its caching set.
+All those actions could imply detaching a cache, which is one of those slow and asynchronous processes.